Borders on Our Home

 Violating Borders

-Sunday’s first reading uses a dominating tree to symbolize Yahweh’s protected empire and the submission all will one pay to the deity, “Every tree of the field will know that I am the Lord.”
-Jesus has no interest in empires, their borders, or their violent warlords who protect and sanctify it all.
-He acts to … Continue reading “Violating Borders”
+Sunday’s first reading uses a dominating tree to symbolize their God, Yahweh.
+The tree represents Yahweh’s protected empire and the submission all will pay to the deity, “Every tree of the field will know that I am the Lord.”
+Jesus has no interest in empires, their borders, or their violent warlords who protect and sanctify … Continue reading “Violating Borders”

 Civil War in a Divided Kingdom